usds/us-forms-system/docs/getting-started/tutorial.md

 - The `title` of the `chapter`.
 - The navigation buttons, "Back" and "Continue".

-There's nothing else on this page because we haven't added any questions yet!
-Let's do that next.
+There's nothing else on this page because we haven't added any questions yet.

 ### Step 6: Add a question